ctlab/quant3p/README.md

 ## Install

-To isntall run `python setup.py install`
+To install run `python setup.py install`.

+To install locally, without root privelegies, run `python setup.py install --user`.
+Don't forget to add `.local/bin` to your `PATH`.
+You can do it by adding line `export PATH="$HOME/.local/bin:$PATH"` to the `~/.profile` file.

 ## Example